w3c/wai-tutorials/source/images/functional.html.erb.md

 order: 4
 ---

-Functional images are those that allow user interaction, such as button images or images that are links.
-In this case, the text alternative for the image needs to convey the action that will be initiated (the purpose of the image) rather than a description of the image.
-For instance, as shown in examples below, the text alternative should be “print this page” rather than “image of a printer”, “search” rather than “magnifying glass”, and “Example.com homepage” rather than “Example.com logo”.
+Functional images are those that allow user interaction, such as when used as buttons or within links.
+In this case, the text alternative for the image needs to convey the action that will be initiated (the purpose of the image), rather than a description of the image.
+For instance, as shown in examples below, the text alternative should be “print this page” rather than “image of a printer”, “search” rather than “magnifying lens” or “Example.com homepage” rather than “Example.com logo”.

 {::nomarkdown}
 <%= notes_start %>
 {:/nomarkdown}

-**Note:** It's vital that images that act as stand-alone links have the appropriate text value in their `alt` attributes.
-Missing or empty `alt` values for stand-alone linked images create real problems for screen reader users.
-The reader cannot ignore links, so if no text alternative is provided it will announce the image filepath or the URI for the destination page -- neither of which lets users know where the link leads.
+**Note:** It’s vital that images that act as stand alone links have the appropriate text value in their `alt` attributes.
+Missing or empty `alt` values for stand alone linked images create real problems for screen reader users as the reader cannot ignore links, and if no text alternative is provided they will announce the image filepath or the URI for the destination page, neither of which will let users know where the link leads.

 {::nomarkdown}
 <%= notes_end %>